-The Campaign Contest gives Campaign Workers the opportunity to be recognized in areas where they have gone above and beyond, using their resources and creativity to support the campaign.
-In addition to the Agency contests, individuals may be entered for a Hero of the Year Award.
-Submissions will be accepted from Dec.
-1 through Jan.
-25.
+The Campaign Contest gives campaign workers the opportunity to be recognized in areas where they have gone above and beyond, using their resources and creativity to support the campaign.
+In addition to the department and agency contests, individuals may be entered for a Hero of the Year Award.

 Agencies submit in categories based on their size.
 There are three sizes: